vaibhav-arde/cypress-ui-api-cucumber/README.md

 We expect as a result to have a fully functioning test suite.
 It has to be wrapped in easy to use solution for anyone to run it (e.g. dockerize tests)

 Node Version: 14.17.3

+How to use:

+Use Node Version: 14.17.3
+npm install

+To open Cypress use command : npm run cy:open
+To run All tests in local use command: npm run cy:test
+To build docker image use command: docker build -t imageName .